 We receive a significant amount of our revenue from a limited number of customers.
-Net revenue from our four largest customers represented 36% and 43% of our net revenue for fiscal 2020 and fiscal 2019, respectively.
+For example, during fiscal 2021, there was one distributor, whose revenue as a percentage of our net revenue was 10% or greater of total net revenues.
+In addition, net revenue from our two largest customers, including this distributor, represented 22% of our net revenue for the year ended January 30, 2021.
 Sales to our largest customers have fluctuated significantly from period to period and year to year and will likely continue to fluctuate in the future, primarily due to the timing and number of design wins with each customer, the continued diversification of our customer base as we expand into new markets, and natural disasters or other issues that may divert a customer's operations.
 The loss of any of our large customers or a significant reduction in sales we make to them would likely harm our financial condition and results of operations.
 To the extent one or more of our large customers experience significant financial difficulty, bankruptcy or insolvency, this could have a material adverse effect on our sales and our ability to collect on receivables, which could harm our financial condition and results of operations.